 Good Friends is a 1909 Genre Landscape painting by American Impressionist artist William Merritt Chase.
 It is in the Hirshhorn Museum and Sculpture Garden in Washington, D.C.

-Good Friends, a 1909 painting by William Merritt Chase depicts an Impressionistic treatment of the flowers and plants of this scene are typical of Chase.
-These colors shift before our eyes, bringing almost a visual translation of their scents.
+This picture depicts an Impressionistic treatment of flowers and plants which is typical of Chase.
+The colors shift before our eyes, bringing almost a visual translation of their scents.
 The scene is broadly a description of the interaction of plants, grass, a grand house, and a blueish hillside with the expert atmospheric effects of the rippling heat of the afternoon.

 A woman to the left and in front of the house pats her affectionate dog, and all in the scene speak of a peaceful leisure.

 William Merritt Chase was an American Impressionist painter and educator who studied and traveled widely throughout Europe.
 Among his many students was Edward Hopper.

 American Impressionism was an art movement that emerged in the late 19th century and gained prominence in the early 20th century.
 Inspired by the French Impressionist movement, American Impressionists sought to capture the effects of light and atmosphere in their works.
 While sharing similarities with its French counterpart, American Impressionism also reflected the unique characteristics and landscapes of the United States.